NotRealSean/Terminal-Visual-Novel/README.txt

-This is a small project about make game with on console control
+This is a small project about make game with only console control

 This project name is "ConsoleTextBaseGame" just a small project by a boring person name NotRealSean This game may not be full game release because I'm lazy(That's it)